remarkjs/remark/packages/remark-cli/readme.md

   /* … */
 ```

-Note that you must remove the comments in the above examples when copy/pasting
+> 👉 **Note**: you must remove the comments in the above examples when
-them, as comments are not supported in a `package.json` file.
+> copy/pasting them, as comments are not supported in `package.json` files.

 Finally, you can run the npm script to check and format the markdown in your
 project: